 That's why, if you have a problem with anger, managing your stress levels is extremely important.
 Dr Lee is an integrative physician who takes a holistic approach to reducing the stress levels many of us suffer from in our always-on, over-stimulated, over-caffeinated, under-rested modern world.
 Covering everything from diet and exercise to meditation and lifestyle changes, this is a wonderfully clear, sensible and helpful book.
 Follow her advice and both your stress and anger levels should reduce significantly.

-I hope these books prove helpful – if you would like to book a session with me call 07766 704210 or email firstname.lastname@example.org
+I hope these books prove helpful – if you would like to book a session with me, email firstname.lastname@example.org